jwjohns/computer-browser-use/README.md

 > **Reality check:** Vision-language models still struggle with pixel-perfect desktop control.
 Treat them as "describe / highlight" tools unless you pair them with other signals.

 ### Option B – DOM-Driven Automation (Manus-style)
-1. Launch Chromium in `desk` with `--remote-debugging-port=9222` or run a headless Playwright sidecar.
-2. From the agent, connect via the Chrome DevTools Protocol to retrieve DOM nodes, bounding boxes, and accessible labels.
-3. Feed the structured element list into a planner model (local or hosted) to select the next action.
-4. Execute the action via CDP (`Runtime.evaluate`, `Input.dispatchMouseEvent`, etc.) and mirror it in LXDE for observability.
+✅ **Implemented in this repository.** The automation tab and `automation/*` endpoints already do the heavy lifting:
+1. Chromium (visible inside LXDE) runs with `--remote-debugging-port=9222`.
+2. The agent connects via CDP to extract DOM metadata and expose it via `/automation/dom`.
+3. LLMs or humans can inspect/score the structured list.
+4. `/automation/action` executes clicks/typing through CDP, instantly mirroring the interaction in LXDE.
-5. Iterate until the workflow completes.
+5. Repeat until the workflow completes.

 This hybrid—DOM introspection plus deterministic actuators—matches how Manus AI, Augment, and similar systems achieve reliability compared to screenshot-only reasoning.